-TOWN OF CHAPEL HILL PLANNING DEPARTMENT

-Colleen Willger, Director

-Bergen Watterson, Transportation Planning Manager

-Jordan Powell, Complete Streets Specialist
+TOWN OF CHAPEL HILL PLANNING DEPARTMENT Colleen Willger, Director Bergen Watterson, Transportation Planning Manager Jordan Powell, Complete Streets Specialist

-AMENDMENT REQUEST

-Amend Chapter 21 of the Chapel Hill Code of Ordinances to change the Town-wide default speed limit to 25 mph, establish school zones, create a process to establish Neighborhood Slow Zones, and prohibit dooring.
-The text amendments are part of a broader package of Vision Zero amendments to the Town Code of Ordinances.
-The text amendments would:

-- Simplify Speed Limit Code and signal the Town's commitment to safe speeds, consistent with the Vision Zero Resolution passed by Town Council on October 13, 2021that establishes a commitment to prioritizing the safety of vulnerable road users; - Establish school zones at all Chapel Hill-Carrboro City Schools in Chapel Hill jurisdiction and set a 20 mph speed limit for those on Chapel Hillowned roads, - Authorize Neighborhood Slow Zones, community-driven traffic calming measures to improve safety for vulnerable road users, - Add a dooring ordinance to the Town Code of Ordinances, which would prohibit the improper opening of a vehicle door to endanger moving traffic, including vehicles, bicycles and pedestrians.
+AMENDMENT REQUEST DATE Amend Chapter 21 of the Chapel Hill Code of Ordinances to change the Town-wide default speed limit to 25 mph, decrease speed limit on two Town roads, establish school zones, create a process to establish Neighborhood Slow Zones, and prohibit dooring.
+The text amendments would: May 4, 2022 • Simplify Speed Limit Code and signal the Town's commitment to safe speeds, consistent with the Vision Zero Resolution passed by Town Council on October 13, 2021 that establishes a commitment to prioritizing the safety of vulnerable road users; • Bring all Town-owned streets to speed limit of 25 mph or lower; • Establish school zones at all Chapel Hill-Carrboro City Schools in Chapel Hill jurisdiction and set a 20 mph speed limit for those on Chapel Hill-owned roads; • Authorize Neighborhood Slow Zones, community-driven traffic calming measures to improve safety for vulnerable road users; and • Add a dooring ordinance to the Town Code of Ordinances, which would prohibit the improper opening of a vehicle door to endanger moving traffic, including vehicles, bicycles, and pedestrians.